 - Can judges compete as team members?

-Who should be my organization’s representative for AIR?
+As a client, who should be my organization’s representative for AIR?

-This person does not have to have any experience with web design.
+This person does not have to have any experience with website design.
 This person should be the person who makes primary or final decisions regarding your organization’s communications.
 It should be a person who can quickly gather or write all text for the website you want designed or redesigned, and quickly gather and provide all logos and photos you want to use on the site (or you want the designers to choose from), video files and audio files (multimedia).